 How does the CHAMPS Network support the Sustainable Development Goals for reducing child mortality?

 CHAMPS’ work is absolutely essential and fundamental.
 So many of the Sustainable Development Goals are directly related to reducing mortality.
-Counties cannot asses their progress with these goals unless they have reliable and timely cause of death data, and most of them don’t have that data, particularly for children.
+Countries cannot asses their progress with these goals unless they have reliable and timely cause of death data, and most of them don’t have that data, particularly for children.
 CHAMPS is offering a fantastic opportunity for counties to not only benefit from scientific advances in diagnostic methods, given the intense focus that CHAMPS is bringing to data quality, but also from the methods that CHAMPS, and in particular COMSA, are promoting for generating representative community-level information on causes of death in children.

 What keeps you motivated as a public health professional?